ronsanimations/GlydesParadise/README.md

 # GlydesParadise
-*This is for Glyde YouTube Channel Only.
-If you want to play, you can, but it's only meant for this youtuber* www.youtube.com/@glydedagamer
+*This is for Glyde Music Artest Only.
+If you want to play, you can, but it's only meant for this artest* www.youtube.com/@glydedagamer